djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 - Consistency, confusion and constraint
 - Perspectives on design: big-up front, forward-oriented and design-in-use
 - Mindsets aka the light-weight development name for this

+### Echo360 embed mapping

+Reflections/implications

+- LTI is an example of a technology for the specific purpose of connecting two pieces of software Echo360 to an LMS
+- It does not fit with the purpose of moving between LMS, purpose mismatch leading to a lot of work for people
+- Common in IT for human beings to be called upon to manually modify and move data from one system to another because those technologies don't support the required purpose
+- This is where RPA enters the picture - include the workflow automation levels from van der Aalst et al (2018)

+### CARs and word2Canvas

+Reflections/implications

+### canvas-collections

 ## Nascent scratch space